5 things to do this week in Central Lancashire & Fylde Coast

 Fylde Coast

-Over on the Fylde Coast, Only Fools and Horses is on at the Blackpool Winter Gardens Opera House between Tuesday, April 28 and Saturday, May 3.
+Over on the Fylde Coast, Boyzlife are performing at the Winter Gardens Opera House on Friday, January 31.

-Based on John Sullivan's legendary television show, this critically acclaimed home-grown musical comes direct from a record-breaking four-year sold-out run in London's West End.
+The supergroup, comprised of Boyzone’s Keith Duffy and Westlife’s Brian McFadden are currently on a UK tour celebrating the iconic and defining hits from both 90s acts.

-With a script and original score written by John's son, Jim Sullivan, and comedy giant Paul Whitehouse - who also plays grandad-, prepare to get reacquainted with Britain's most lovable rogues and experience the classic comedy, brought to life on stage through an ingenious script and 20 hilarious songs.
+During the show, which starts at 7:30pm, expect to hear a mixture of Bozyzone and Westlife classics.

 Comment Guidelines